Transport Heritage Grants Program

 ‘Significance’ refers to the values and meanings that items and collections have for people and communities.
 At a simple level, significance is a way of telling compelling stories about items and collections, explaining why they are important.
 Significance may also be defined as the historic, artistic, scientific and social or spiritual values that items and collections have for past, present and future generations.

 Project’s heritage significance – some things to consider:

-Some questions that applicants may find useful to consider when describing the heritage significance of their project are:
+Some questions that applicants may find helpful to consider when describing the heritage significance of their project are:

-- What does your project say about an historic theme, process, or pattern of life?
+- What does your project say about a historic theme, process, or pattern of life?